Can an Employer Legally Reduce Your Pay?

 When an employee receives a bump in pay, the act is generally met with gratitude and appreciation.
 Wage increases catalyze socioeconomic stability and bolster mental health, rewarding employers with driven, motivated, and positive employees in return.

-However, during adverse times, reducing an employee’s pay can have the opposite effect on morale.
+But during adverse times, the question arises: can an employer reduce your pay?
+Such cuts can have the opposite effect on morale.
 Unhappy employees may become less productive, challenging to collaborate with, and prone to issues.
 Without proper procedures, such actions could even result in litigation.

 In this OnTheClock article, we’ll examine the broad impacts of a pay decrease, address potential legal challenges, and discuss how reducing an employee’s pay can adversely affect company culture, and more.